ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 each client might see a unique view of the log.

-The CT logs are public, append-only and untrusted and thus have to be monitored for consistency, i.e., they should never rewrite history.
+The CT logs are public, append-only and untrusted and thus have to be audited for consistency, i.e., they should never rewrite history.
-Additionally, monitors and other log clients need to exchange information about monitored logs in order to be able to detect a partitioning attack (as described above).
+Additionally, auditors and other log clients need to exchange information about logs in order to be able to detect a partitioning attack (as described above).

 Gossiping about log behaviour helps address the problem of